Have you ever been in a social situation and started feeling insecure about the way you were coming across?

-As soon as you do, you go into emergency mode.
-“I am anxious in a social situation, this is dangerous.“
+As soon as you do, you switch into emergency mode.
+“I’m scared in a social situation, this is dangerous.“

-To realize that the desperate attempts to fight the physical reactions of anxiety do not only not help, but jeopardize a person’s social performance, experience, and appearance is crucial.
+The realization that desperate attempts to combat the physical reactions of anxiety not only do not help, but also jeopardize a person’s social performance, experience, and appearance is crucial.